| | ForewordThis pamphlet is designed to help

 the water may cause trouble.
 If possible, check the lot after a

 heavy rain to see whether it drains properly.
+If you are building a house or

 placing a manufactured home on land you are purchasing separately